*Updated May 13th, 2025

 • 100% – Colorado, Texas

-If the cost to fix the vehicle exceeds the applicable threshold, insurance companies will likely consider it totaled.
+If the cost of repairs exceeds the applicable threshold, insurance companies will likely declare the vehicle a totaled car.

 Total Loss Formula (TLF) States